gchq/sleeper/docs/getting-started.md

 If someone else has already created an environment that you want to share, you can add it as long as you have access and the EC2 is currently running.
 You can create your own user on the EC2, but there's no authorisation that links your identity to a particular user.
-Anyone can access any user on the EC2.
-They will have separate instances of the Sleeper repository checked out with Git.
+Anyone with access to the EC2 can connect as any user.
+Users will have separate instances of the Sleeper repository checked out with Git.

 ```bash
 sleeper environment add <environment-id>